 A nice touch on the home page is an initial choice of three menus, based on whether you are not sure what you want, know exactly what car you want or exactly what you aim to spend.
 The search engine then seeks out deals based on these choices, which you can then further refine.

-Entering our Mazda and Vauxhall brought up a similar number of deals to other direct leasing sites and at similar prices.
+Entering our sample cars brought up a similar number of deals to other direct leasing sites and at similar prices.
 However when we searched the site was missing too much information.
-It places great stead by its model ratings from car review site Parkers, but could not offer a rating for either of our chosen cars despite the Mazda, for example, having gone on sale more than a year ago.
+It places great stead by its model ratings from car review site Parkers, but could not offer a rating for either of our chosen cars despite most of them having been on sale for more than a year.

-*The Car Expert has a commercial partnership with Carparison and Rivervale.
+*The Car Expert has commercial partnerships with Carparison, Hippo Leasing, Leasing.com, Lings Cars, Moneyshake and Rivervale.
 If you click through to their websites, we may receive a small commission.
 We do not receive any payment or commission if you proceed with any leasing agreement.